rapala61/installfest/readme.md

-**Warning**: in their default form, these scripts are very invasive, overwriting settings and versions for applications and tools used in the course.
-If you have dearly loved dotfiles, ensure that you back them up before running the script.
+**Warning**: in their default form, these scripts are very invasive, overwriting settings and versions for applications and tools used in the course. **If you have dearly loved dotfiles, ensure that you back them up before running the script!** *(We will back them up too, but just in case...)*

+## Step 0 (Preparation)

+Make sure you have your GitHub account information with you, including:

+- the email address you used to sign up,
+- your GitHub username, and
+- your GitHub password.

+Note: on Mac, you need to run the script as a User with Administrator priviliges.
+If you only have a single user, then this is fine.
+If you have multiple users, let the instructors know!

 ## Step 1